Rust Closures Under the Hood: Comparing impl Fn and Box<dyn Fn>

 Destructor for the closure

-The destructor for the closure is called when the Box is dropped.
+The closure's destructor is called when the Box is dropped.
 In this case, the destructor is a no-op.

 core::ptr::drop_in_place<example::make_quadratic::{{closure}}>: